monzim/uiuDiscordBot/README.md

 - `/holiday`: Get the upcoming holiday details.
 - `/installment`: Get the upcoming installment details.
 - `/ping`: Replies with pong and the latency of the bot.
+- `/ramadan-calendar`: Replies with the current Ramadan calendar.
 - `/search-notice`: Search notice with any keyword (e.g. `/search-notice exam`).
 - `upcoming-exam`: Replies with the upcoming exam information.
 - `/version`: Replies with the bot version.